jrandj/redhat/README.md

     * The configuration for which users can run which commands using sudo is defined in the `/etc/sudoers` file.
 The visudo command is used to edit the sudoers file.
 The sudo command logs successful authentication and command data to `/var/log/secure`.

-1. Archive, compress, unpack, and uncompress files using tar, star, gzip, and bzip2
+1. Archive, compress, unpack, and decompress files using tar, star, gzip, and bzip2

     * To archive using tar:
         ```shell